Norfolk-born Debbie has been involved in the theatre’s management since 2002.

 He is founder and chairman of The Original Cottage Company, the largest independent holiday cottage agency in the UK whose local brand – Norfolk Country Cottages – he and his wife Lesley started in 1992.

 Richard has past experience in the manufacturing, food manufacturing (Kettle Foods) and service industries.
 He has been involved at trustee level with the Theatre Royal Norwich and Forum Trust, and is a former chairman of the East of England Development Agency and Visit East Anglia and vice-chairman of the Holt Festival.

-Former editor of The North Norfolk News, now a part-time Public Relations journalist and freelance writer, with several honorary press officerships, and occasional performer as a guitarist in party and Blues Brothers review bands .
+Former editor of The North Norfolk News, now a freelance journalist and content creator, with several honorary press officerships.
+Occasional performer as a guitarist in party and Blues Brothers review bands.